The Wedding (miniseries)

 The Wedding is a 1998 television film directed by Charles Burnett.
-Based on the 1995 novel by Dorothy West and written for television by West and Lisa Jones, it stars Halle Berry, Eric Thal, and Lynn Whitfield, and was produced by Oprah Winfrey's production company, Harpo Productions.
+Based on the 1995 novel of the same name by Dorothy West and written for television by West and Lisa Jones, it stars Halle Berry, Eric Thal, and Lynn Whitfield, and was produced by Oprah Winfrey's production company, Harpo Productions.
 The story touches on the subjects of marriage, race, prejudice, class, and family in 1950s Martha's Vineyard.

-The film aired on ABC on February 22 and February 23, 1998.
+The film aired on ABC in two parts on February 22 and February 23, 1998 as part of Black History Month.

 Plot

-Shelby Cole (Halle Berry) returns to Martha's Vineyard and the Cole family home, in a section of town known as 'The Oval', to wed her white fiancé, jazz pianist and composer Meade Howell (Eric Thal).
+Shelby Coles returns to Martha's Vineyard and the Coles family home, in a section of town known as 'The Oval', to wed her white fiancé, jazz pianist and composer Meade Howell.
 While her black high-society parents initially accept the pair, even arranging the wedding to be held at the mansion, they have growing misgivings as to the pair's ability to withstand the racial prejudice of the time, only made stronger after Meade admits that his own middle-class parents will not be attending the wedding because of their prejudice against their daughter-in-law-to-be.

-Through frequent flashbacks throughout, we see the racial, societal and class choices made by Shelby's white great-grandmother on her mother's side (Shirley Knight), her grandparents and parents to insure the family's standing, even while those choices may have robbed them of the very happiness they sought.
+Through frequent flashbacks throughout, we see the racial, societal and class choices made by Shelby's white great-grandmother on her mother's side, her grandparents and parents to insure the family's standing, even while those choices may have robbed them of the very happiness they sought.
 While Shelby dismisses and even rebuffs much of their advice, her own doubts grow as she and Meade go through their own current experiences of racism and racial expectations.
-Seeing her growing misgivings, Lute McNeil (Carl Lumbly), local architect, father and neighbor of the Coles, sees an opportunity to try to win Shelby's heart, having loved her from afar for some time.
+Seeing her growing misgivings, Lute McNeil, local architect, father and neighbor of the Coleses, sees an opportunity to try to win Shelby's heart, having loved her from afar for some time.
 With Lute's persistent, sometimes unwanted, attentions, Shelby starts to question her marrying Meade.
 After a racist incident at a local restaurant, Shelby even confesses to Meade that she doesn't want to spend the rest of her life defending their relationship and asks him to give her time to finally decide.